 The currency risk of the Group occurs due to the fact that the Group operates and has sales in USD.
 The Group uses derivative contracts to manage foreign exchange risk.
-The table with outstanding derivatives per 31 December is taken up in note 8.9.5.C of the Melexis Group's annual report.
+The table with outstanding derivatives per 31 December is taken up in note 8.9.5.
+AA of the Melexis Group Annual Report.